2600hz/kazoo/applications/crossbar/doc/aaa.md

 ## For the AAA documents:

 * GET - Gets the current AAA document.
-* PUT - Sets the AAA document.
+* PUT - Create the AAA document.
+* POST - Updates the AAA document.
 * PATCH - Updates the AAA document partially.

 ### Account AAA settings URI